johannessonlab/johannessonlab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Department of Ecology, Environment and Plant sciences](https://www.su.se/department-of-ecology-environment-and-plant-sciences/), at [Stockholm university](https://www.su.se/).
-We are located on the 4th-5th floors at Svante Arrhenius väg 20.
+Our group is part of the [Department of Ecology, Environment and Plant sciences](https://www.su.se/department-of-ecology-environment-and-plant-sciences/), at [Stockholm university](https://www.su.se/).
+Our lab and offices are located on the 4th-5th floors at Svante Arrhenius väg 20.

 {%
   include link.html